zouharvi/SlowAlign/meta/REPORT.md

 \text{}\hspace*{3.2cm}![](img/size_encs.png){width=390px}

 An immediately observable result is the high variability in the training performance.
-This may the result of the dataset being small, and for a full study, cross-validation should be used to determine the performance with better confidence (and also provide statistical significances).
+This may be the result of the dataset being small, and for a full study, cross-validation should be used to determine the performance with better confidence (and also provide statistical significances).
 The expected behaviour would be (1) decreasing test AER (more training data provides a better estimate for the test distribution) and (2) increasing train AER (model "capacity" is being used up to fit more and more sentences).
-A trend for (1) can be observed in Czech (esp. for higher values) and (2) in German.
+A trend for (1) can be observed in Czech (especially for higher values) and (2) in German.
 A possible explanation is that the Czech dataset is more homogenous and more consistent in the alignments than German.
 Because of this, ``new'' sentences to the training dataset will have a similar optimal solution and, therefore, can even decrease the training data size.

 A conclusion from this evaluation is, that especially given the computational cost of gridsearch with larger training data, it is viable to use only small subset of them to get reasonable results.